fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 - cluster texts based on similarity

+---

-Let's get started by importing a corpus of African constitutions.
+Let's get started by importing a corpus of autocratic constitutions.
+In particular, this constitutions corpus includes several one-party regimes from postcolonial Africa.

 ```python